pjama/rust-wasm-docker/README.md

 # Rust -> WebAssembly -> Docker (Ubuntu)

-This repository provides a controlled Ubuntu environment for compiling Rust in to WebAssembly.
+This repository provides a controlled Ubuntu environment (via Docker) for compiling Rust in to WebAssembly.

-I prepared this as an alternative to Node-based compilation alternatives, because compiliation is serious business.

-There exist a few convenience examples, such as

 ## Installation